 Yes.
 When you buff your nails before coating them with polish, they tend to last longer.
-The reason is because, buffing creates a form of adhesive for polish to cling to.
+The reason is that buffing creates a form of adhesive for the polish to cling to.

 Is Buffing Bad For Nails?

-Absolutely No. buffing is good for your nails because it helps removes stains and enables polish last longer.
-It's when you buff to hard that's when its bad for nails because it makes your nails thinner and very weak.
+No, buffing is not bad for the nails.
+In fact, buffing is good for your nails because it helps removes stains and enables polish last longer.
+It's when you buff too hard that's when it's terrible for nails because it makes your nails thinner and very weak.

-Aside nail buffer, you can as well make use of chamois, denim, flannel or plain paper to buff your nails to a high shine without a buffer.
+Aside from nail buffers, you can as well make use of chamois, denim, flannel, or plain paper to buff your nails to a high shine without a buffer.